FranklinSiqueira/GettingAndCleaningData/codebook.md

 names(sensorDataMeanStd) <- gsub('Freq$',"Frequency",names(sensorDataMeanStd))

 #.....................................................................................
-# 6. Creating a second a organized data set
+# 6. Creating a second a organized data set with the means
-# with the means of each variable for activities and subjects.
+#  of each variable for activities and subjects and writing to a
+#  new file UCITidyData.txt
 #.....................................................................................

 sensorAvgActSub = ddply(sensorDataMeanStd, c("Subject","Activity"), numcolwise(mean))